Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 end
 ```

-\figure{The (x,y) pairs with an euclidian norm of 1.}{./code/output/illustration1.svg}
+\figure{The (x, y) pairs with a euclidean norm of 1.}{./code/output/illustration1.svg}

 # Finding a lower bound to the norm.

 Now, the issue with the norm is that the $\sqrt{}$ operation is expensive to compute.
-That's why we would like anohter way to approximate the norm.
-A first idea is to look at other norms available, indeed, what we have called "norm" so far is actually the 2-norm, also named *euclidian norm*.
-Let's have a look at two other norms : the infinity norm and the manhattan norm.
+That's why we would like another way to approximate the norm.
+A first idea is to look at other norms available, indeed, what we have called "norm" so far is actually the 2-norm, also named *euclidean norm*.
+Let's have a look at two other norms : the infinity norm and the Manhattan norm.

 Infinity norm is :
 $$